-The fine art A level teaches you a broad range of artistic skills whilst allowing you the freedom to choose topic themes and develop techniques which are of most interest to you.
-The course encourages you to try media from a range of artistic discipline areas such as drawing, illustration, painting, print making, photography and digital media and teaches you how to analyse artistic imagery.
+The fine art A Level teaches students a broad range of artistic skills whilst allowing them the freedom to choose topic themes and develop techniques which are of most interest to them.
+The course encourages students to try media from a range of artistic discipline areas such as drawing, illustration, painting, print making, photography and digital media and teaches them how to analyse artistic imagery.

 Why Choose This?

-Students who enjoy practical, creative subjects should choose to study Fine Art.
-Those who value the opportunity to express their ideas and opinions through artistic materials and techniques and any students who enjoy developing new ideas.
-Fine Art can give you an excellent basis for improving your communication skills and can help you to develop resilience and independence.
+Students who enjoy practical, creative subjects should choose to study fine art.
+Those who value the opportunity to express their ideas and opinions through artistic materials and techniques and any students who enjoy developing new ideas will enjoy this course.
+Fine art can provide an excellent basis for improving communication skills and can help students to develop resilience and independence.

-Students with an A level in art have progressed to degree programmes in areas such as fashion, architecture, photography and ﬁne art.
-The analytical, communication and research skills you develop would be useful for courses like history, religious studies or English literature or you could use your skills to teach or help people through courses such as art therapy.
+Students with an A Level in art have progressed to degree programmes in areas such as fashion, architecture, photography and ﬁne art.
+The analytical, communication and research skills developed would be useful for courses like history, religious studies or English literature, or students could use their skills to teach or help people through courses such as art therapy.

 Areas of Study & Assessment

-You will begin the course in an experimental manner through individual workshop based lessons which will introduce you to a broad range of materials, techniques and processes.
-This area of study lasts a term and a half and is designed to ensure that you can make independent decisions about which media to specialise in for component 1; the personal investigation.
+Initial experimental period with individual workshops to introduce a broad range of materials, techniques and processes to ensure that students can make independent decisions about which media to specialise in for component 1, the personal investigation.

 What Our Students Say